UrkiMimi/ArrowGaem/README.md

-# Project Argon
+# ArrowGaem [Archived]
 A 4k rhythm game that uses Beat Saber V2 and V3 maps as a mapping format (yes really).
 I'm linking this here in case the project servers at PM go down.

-## Note
+## *Notice*
+- **This game is no longer actively maintained, hence the archive of the repository.
+Anyone is free to make a fork of this game however I will not be updating it anymore.
+I may revisit this game but I'll fully rewrite the whole engine inside of a different game engine/programming language.
+PenguinMod/Scratch is too painful to use as a proper game engine and some shader effects are down right impossible.**

+# Dev note
-The HTML file in the main directory are stable builds.
+- The HTML file in the main directory are stable builds.
 While the one in `dev` is bleeding edge

 ## Controls
 - ### Gameplay